 If you’re under the age of 26, you have a HUGE advantage.
 You can travel Europe for cheap by experiencing train travel by using the Eurail pass mechanism.
 Even if you’re not under 26, I highly recommend using this option for inter-country travel.
 It’s comfortable, beautiful and extremely cost-effective.

 Essentially, this is a pass which allows you to travel to and fro between all Schengen countries for a certain amount of time (as per your choice of booking).
 This is defined by number of countries and number of travel days.
 Each day that you board a train, counts as 1 travel day until 00:00.

 For example, if you plan to take a 3 week trip and travel to 3 countries, your best bet would be to get a 10 day, 3 country pass.
-Assuming you will not travel everyday by train and actually spend time in different cities too.
+Assuming you will not travel everyday by train and actually spend time in different European cities too.
 If you plan to travel to 5 or 6 countries, a global pass is best suited for you.

 With the advent of Ryan Air and other cheap airlines, it has become easier to fly, but I would tell a first timer to avoid this plan.
 Ryan Air airports are usually very hard to find, far from major cities and they have such stringent rules that new flyers will most likely end up getting fined for breaking a random rule.

 Even after flying multiple times with discount airlines in Europe, it’s still my least preferred mode of travel.
 You can read more on how to backpack Europe cheap.

 Pro Tip: Remember to book a train pass ONLY for the number of days you actually want to spend in transit.
 Do not take a 30 day pass for a 30 day trip.
 Unless you just want to waste your money.